 Rightcheck for Retail

 App-based solution that streamlines compliance with Right to Work, Modern Slavery & GDPR legislation when recruiting.
-Rightcheck delivers control to HR Operations by ensuring that a consistent, process-driven approach to this vital area of recruitment compliance.
+Rightcheck delivers control to HR Operations by ensuring a consistent, process-driven approach to this vital area of recruitment compliance.

 The complete Right to Work & ID verification solution